filippomassarelli/react-mini-seedrs/README.md

 Future work may include:

 - converting our components to Typescript
+- moving our styles from material UI styles to Styled components
 - refactoring the folder structure with the atomic design approach
 - centralizing state management with Redux
 - writing more robust tests for our stateful components